-Each year, teachers teaching a Year 11 class are asked to retain originals or copies of student work completed in Semester 2.
-Similarly, teachers teaching a Year 12 class should retain originals or copies of student work completed in Semester 1.
+Each year, teachers of Year 11 are asked to retain originals or copies of student work completed in Semester 2.
+Similarly, teachers of a Year 12 class should retain originals or copies of student work completed in Semester 1.
 Assessment and other documentation required by the Office of the Board of Senior Secondary Studies should also be kept.
 Year 11 work from Semester 2 of the previous year is presented for review at Moderation Day 1 in March, and Year 12 work from Semester 1 is presented for review at Moderation Day 2 in August.